2022 Missouri train derailment: Investigation

 The National Transportation Safety Board (NTSB) opened an investigation into the accident, dispatching a 16-member "go team", led by NTSB chair Jennifer Homendy, to the scene.
 The investigation gathered information from designated parties, including Amtrak, BNSF Railway (the owner of the tracks), and the Federal Railway Administration.
 As part of their investigation, the NTSB requested telemetry data and camera footage recorded by the Amtrak locomotive.

-The wreck site in on August 6, 2022.
-The intersection is shown looking to the North.
+The wreck site on August 6, 2022.
+The intersection is shown looking to the north.
 The crossing is blocked off using railroad ties.

 The grade crossing in question had been identified as dangerous in 2019 because it lacked gates and lights; visibility was compromised by the angle of the intersection between the road and tracks as well as overgrown brush next to the road; and because road vehicles had to climb a steep embankment to cross the tracks.
 Weeks before the disaster, a farmer had posted to Facebook about the danger it posed.
 The farmer had met with all three Chariton County commissioners and a safety official from the Missouri Department of Transportation (MoDOT) at the crossing in March 2021.
 According to a lawsuit filed by the widow of the truck driver, standards and regulations from AREMA, AASHTO, and the State of Missouri require a more gradual approach so that the surface of the roadway is nearly the same level as the rail (±3–6 in above top of rail) at a point 30 ft from the outermost rail.
 The current recommendations from the Federal Highway Administration include keeping the angle of the intersection between road and tracks as perpendicular as possible to enhance the driver's view of the crossing and tracks, and minimizing changes in the roadway's vertical profile across the tracks.